bradymholt/koa-vuejs-template/README.md

 - Run `docker-compose up` to ensure the PostgreSQL and MailCatcher Docker images are up and running
 - Run dotnet watch run which will build the app (if changed), watch for changes and start the web server on http://localhost:5000
-- Run Webpack dev middleware with HMR via [ASP.NET JavaScriptServices](https://github.com/aspnet/JavaScriptServices)
+- Run Webpack dev middleware with HMR

 ### `npm run migrate`